falcosecurity/falco-website/content/en/blog/community-survey-2023/index.md

 **5. What ruleset do you use with Falco?**

-* Default ruleset used by 54.2%
+* Default ruleset used by 54.2%.
-* 50% maintain their own ruleset
+* 50% maintain their own ruleset.
-* New ruleset feature utilized by 29.2%
+* New ruleset feature utilized by 29.2%.
-* Other methods account for 4.2%
+* Other methods account for 4.2%.

 ![](images/rulesets.png)